 A lot of people plant crepe myrtle trees and then start worrying as soon as they find that the bark is shedding from a crepe myrtle tree in their yard.
 When you find bark coming off a crepe myrtle, you might think it is diseased and be tempted to treat it with a pesticide or antifungal treatment.
 However, you should know that peeling bark on crepe myrtle is normal.
 It occurs after the tree has reached full maturity, which may be a several years after you plant it.

 Crepe myrtle bark shedding is a normal process to these trees.
 They are often prized because of the coloration that shows up on their wood once the bark is shed.
-Because the crepe myrtle is a deciduous tree, it sheds all its leaves in the winter, leaving behind the beautiful bark on the tree, which makes it a prized tree in many yards.
+Since the crepe myrtle is a deciduous tree, it sheds all its leaves in the winter, leaving behind the beautiful bark on the tree, which makes it a prized tree in many yards.

 When the bark is shedding from a crepe myrtle tree, do not treat the tree with anything.
 The bark is supposed to shed, and after it is done shedding, the wood will look like a paint-by-number painting, making it a definite centerpiece in any landscape.

 Some crepe myrtles will flower.
 Once the flowers fade, it’s summer.
 After summer, their leaves will be absolutely beautiful, enhancing your fall landscape with bright yellow and deep red leaves.
 When the leaves fall off and the bark is shedding from a crepe myrtle tree, you will then have beautiful colored wood to mark your yard.